In modern technology, there is a clear need to reuse objects and let the user configure each object once and repeatedly use it over and over again.

 - From the Role list, select Project > Viewer (Read access to resources which enable Totango connector to test the connection).

-- Click Create to create a Google Service Account JSON Key File file that contains your key downloads to your computer.
+- To create a Google Service Account JSON Key File file that contains your key, select the 'Manage Keys' option.

 Create Connector in Totango